-Remediation Plan for "C" Grade in SLHS Course
+Remediation Plan for "C" or lower Grade in SLHS Course

 Student's Name:

 Course Number and Title:

-nould be completed to assure that the student meets the remedial work has been completed, mastery of know ited in CALIPSO.
+standard(s) relevant to this cou nould be completed to assure that the studen urse.
+Once the remedial work has been compl ourse will be documented in CALIPSO.

-Student must complete this rem nediation plan by:( date)
+Student must complete this ren nediation plan by: (date)

-Oate: Instructor's Signature:
+Date: Instructor's Signature:

-Student's Signature:
+Date: Student's Signature:

 Failure to complete this plan by this date will result in:

 The Remediation plan has been completed.

-Oate: Instructor's Signature:
+Date: Instructor's Signature:

-wata Capudinatan Niekala Hawwand (Daam 224)

-Please submit this form to Graduate Coordinator, Nickole Hayward (Room 224).
+Please submit this form to Grad uate Coordinator, Nickole Hayward